ikennaezef/fylo-landing/README.md

 # Overview

-This is a fully responsive e-commerce website for a web storage company Fylo.
+This is a fully responsive landing page website for a web storage company Fylo.

 ### Screenshots